-80. The delegation of Liechtenstein explained developments in ratification of various treaties.
-For the Convention on the Rights of Persons with Disabilities, the Government has appointed an inter-office working group to assess the need for preparation of its ratification.
-Its ratification is highly connected to the issue of the administrative reform.
-Once the administrative reform is complete, the plan is to continue its ratification with a high priority.
-As for the Convention on Enforced Disappearance, which Liechtenstein signed in 2007, the intention of the Government is to first adapt the criminal law, and then, to submit it to Parliament for approval.
+80. The delegation of Liechtenstein explained developments in the ratification of various treaties.
+For the Convention on the Rights of Persons with Disabilities, the Government had appointed an inter-office working group to assess the need for preparation of its ratification.
+Its ratification was highly connected to the issue of the administrative reform.
+Once the administrative reform was complete, the plan was to give high priority to continuing its ratification.
+As for CPED, which Liechtenstein had signed in 2007, the intention of the Government was to first adapt the criminal law and then to submit it to Parliament for approval.

-81. For ILO conventions, their ratification requires a membership in ILO, however, Liechtenstein does not intend to join ILO in the near future.
-Liechtenstein attaches great importance to social and economic rights and is transposing all relevant EU legislation, including the high EU labour standards, into its domestic law, and many of these labour standards go beyond what ILO conventions are stipulating.
+81. For International Labour Organization (ILO) conventions, their ratification required membership of ILO; however, Liechtenstein did not intend to join ILO in the near future.
+Liechtenstein attached great importance to social and economic rights and was transposing all relevant European Union legislation, including the high European Union labour standards, into its domestic law, and many of those labour standards went beyond the stipulations of the ILO conventions.

-82. Liechtenstein considers the European Convention on Preventing and Combating Violence against Women and Domestic Violence an important landmark in fighting against gender-based violence.
-Due to the wide scope of this Convention, it will take some time to analyse if national legislation has to be amended or national processes have to be established.
+82. Liechtenstein considered the Council of Europe Convention on preventing and combating violence against women and domestic violence an important landmark in fighting gender-based violence.
+Owing to the wide scope of this Convention, it would take some time to analyse whether national legislation had to be amended or national processes had to be established.

 83. As for the European Social Charter, its ratification would imply significant adjustments of the domestic laws.
-Against the background of pending ratifications of other important international treaties, there is, for the time being, no clearly fixed time table for its ratification.
+Against the background of pending ratifications of other important international treaties, there was, for the time being, no clearly fixed timetable for its ratification.

-84. Finally, examination of the International Convention on the Rights of All Migrant Workers and Their Family Members as well as its existing practice raised major concerns with regard to its legal application.
-This is why Liechtenstein has not ratified this Convention.
-As to reservations, since last UPR, Liechtenstein has withdrawn several reservations to international human rights treaties.
-For the near future, withdrawal of two reservations on family reunification is planned.
+84. Finally, the examination of the ICRMW as well as its existing practice had raised major concerns with regard to its legal application.
+This was why Liechtenstein had not ratified that Convention.
+As to reservations, since the last UPR, Liechtenstein had withdrawn several reservations to international human rights treaties.
+For the near future, the withdrawal of two reservations on family reunification was planned.

-85. On the alignment of national legislation with all obligations under the Rome Statute, the Minister pointed out that Liechtenstein has ratified the amendments on the crime of aggression, together with the amendment on article 8 adopted at the review conference in Kampala.
-The Kampala amendments will be incorporated as separate provisions in the Liechtenstein Criminal Code, and the Liechtenstein law on the cooperation with ICC and other international courts will be amended accordingly.
+85. On the alignment of national legislation with all obligations under the Rome Statute, Liechtenstein had ratified the amendments on the crime of aggression, together with the amendment on article 8 adopted at the review conference in Kampala.
+The Kampala amendments would be incorporated as separate provisions in the Liechtenstein Criminal Code, and the Liechtenstein law on the cooperation with the International Criminal Court and other international courts would be amended accordingly.

-86. On the impartiality of the judicial powers and the appointment of judges, the Minister underlined that the impartiality of the judiciary and the appointment of judges is fully guaranteed under the current system and are fundamental principles of the legal order in Liechtenstein.
+86. The impartiality of the judiciary and the appointment of judges was fully guaranteed under the current system and was a fundamental principle of the legal order in Liechtenstein.

-87. With regard to persons with disabilities, it was emphasized that when the Law on the Equality of Persons with Disabilities was drafted and adopted in 2006, specific provisions concerning the protection against discrimination at the workplace were included.
+87. With regard to persons with disabilities, it was emphasized that when the Law on the Equality of Persons with Disabilities had been drafted and adopted in 2006, specific provisions concerning the protection against discrimination at the workplace had been included.

-88. As to the question from Cuba about ODA, the Minister informed that Liechtenstein has repeatedly underscored its commitment to achieving the international ODA target of 0.7 per cent as soon as possible.
+88. As to the question from Cuba about ODA, Liechtenstein had repeatedly underscored its commitment to achieving the international ODA target of 0.7 per cent as soon as possible.

-89. On the question from Switzerland on abortion, the Minister informed that there has been an initiative of some Parliamentarians which commissions the Government of Liechtenstein to make a proposal as regards conflict situation of pregnant women.
+89. On the question from Switzerland on abortion, there had been an initiative of some Parliamentarians, which commissioned the Government of Liechtenstein to make a proposal as regarded the situation of pregnant women.